W6OVP "Kompact Kilowatt" Site

-The HA-14 has developed a reputation as a powerful and reliable mobile SSB Kilowatt amplifier when operated as intended.
-This includes tuning the antenna properly, first.
-Since it has fixed a 50 ohm output with fixed loading it is meant to feed an antenna which is correctly tuned to the 50-75 ohm impedance range.
-A built-in SWR bridge and meter make for easy monitoring.
+Over the years the HA-14 has developed a reputation as a powerful and reliable mobile SSB Kilowatt when operated as intended.
+Since it has fixed loading with a 50 ohm output it is meant to feed an antenna correctly tuned to the 50-75 ohm impedance range.
+The built-in SWR bridge and meter make for easy monitoring.

-Since this amplifier works very well in fixed station service, perhaps more of them are used fixed than mobile.
-I ran one every day for years in fixed service feeding a cubical quad antenna, driven by a variety of Heathkit HW series and similar transceivers.
-It is amazing how well this little box works!
+The amplifier is a small and affordable home KW that works very well in fixed station service.
+Perhaps more of them are used fixed than mobile.
+I ran one as a base station every day for years while feeding dipoles and a cubical quad antenna, driven by a variety of Heathkit HW(A version) monobanders and SB- transceivers.
+They worked the world!

-In fixed service, where ragchewing or contesting may be more intense, it is important to supplement the tube cooling, especially if the amplifier is in an enclosed space.
-Adequate cooling is easily achieved by laying a large 'muffin fan' on top of the case above the tubes.
-To minimize air leaks between the fan housing and the amplifier case build a simple 'gasket' between them using weather stripping.
-To keep the fan noise low add a resistor in the fan lead to slow it down.
+In fixed service, where ragchewing or contesting may be more intense, it is advisable to supplement the tube cooling, especially if the amplifier is in an enclosed space.
+Adequate cooling is easily achieved by laying a large slow moving 'muffin fan' on top of the case above the tubes.
+To minimize air leaks between the fan housing and the amplifier case it's easy to build a simple 'gasket' between them using weather stripping.
+To keep any fan noise low, a resistor can be placed in the fan lead to slow it down.

-It doesn't take a lot of extra airflow to keep the HA-14 noticeably cooler.
-Some users mount a small fan or two on the backside.
-Since the 572B's are 'instant on' tubes, further cooling is achieved by switching it off except as needed.
+It doesn't take much extra airflow to keep the HA-14 noticeably cooler.
+Some users mount a small fan or two on the backside but they need to run faster and I've found them to be too noisy.
+Since the 572B's are 'instant on' tubes, further cooling is achieved by switching them off when not needed.

-Kilowatt Kompact's have been a bit difficult to find for many years, especially with the HP-14 mobile power supply.
-But in the current economic environment they do appear from time to time on eBay.
+Kompact Kilowatt's have been a bit difficult to find for years, especially the power supplies.
+But they do appear from time to time.
+Good luck, and ENJOY!

 Click Here for HA-14 Linear Amplifier